 Mountain biking sunglasses available.

 What style of sunglasses should cyclists look for?

 Taking advantage of the huge upsurge in cycling participation over the last 15 years, most of the well-known sports eyewear brands now have dedicated cycling models.
 So what styling, features and characteristics should you consider when choosing your eyewear?

-Of course close fitting frames can mist up – not usually when the cyclist is on the move but when they are stationary – but some models now have vents, either in the frame or in the lenses, specifically designed to help minimise fogging or misting.
+Of course close fitting frames can mist up – not usually when the cyclist is on the move but when they are stationary – but some models now have vents, either in the frame or in the lenses specifically designed to help minimise fogging or misting.
 Another good feature is adjustable nose pads – these can be pulled away from the lens meaning they will allow more air movement underneath the lens which again will help stop misting up.

 Polarised lenses are also a popular choice for cyclists.
 Polarised lenses are different to standard sunglass lenses; they have a special film either sandwiched between two other layers of the lens or applied to the front of a lens.
 What this special film does is eliminate glare off a surface like a pavement, road, water or snow.
 Light waves from the sun travel in all directions but when sunlight strikes a surface, it becomes concentrated; this polarised light, as it is called, causes glare.
 A polarised lens will eliminate this polarised light and because polarised lenses block glare off a road surface they are a good choice for cyclists.

-Sunglasses For Sport has one of the largest selections of cycling models available from top brands like Tifosi, Oakley, Sunwise, Uvex and Evolution with prices starting at just £9.95 with free UK Delivery on orders of £20 & over.
+Sunglasses For Sport has one of the largest selections of cycling models available from top brands like Bollé, CEBE, Tifosi, Oakley, Sunwise, UVEX and Evolution with prices starting at under £10 with free UK delivery on orders of £20 & over.